Marketlum/Marketlum-Amendment/Sylius-Amendment.md

 ### 2.2 Forming and Terminating Relationships

-Unless a Policy specifies otherwise, any Role can form or terminate a Relationship of a specific type after formalizing it and publishing the decision.
+Unless a Policy specifies otherwise, any Role can form or terminate a Relationship of a specific type after publishing the decision to do so.
 The Partner energizing that Role automatically becomes a Relationship-Lead for this specific relationship.

 ### 2.3 Physical and Digital Dimensions